peter-gy/ecommerce-cloud-architecture/report/index.md

 - `DependsOn`
 - `HostedOn`

-Please note that I also explicitly modeled modeled the container runtime of the Kubernetes Engine as a Docker Runtime, so that child components could be represented as containerized artifacts.
+Please note that I also explicitly modeled the container runtime of the Kubernetes Engine as a Docker Runtime, so that child components could be represented as containerized artifacts.
 While modeling a Kubernetes setup could have involved specifying pods, deployments, services, ingresses, etc., I decided to keep the model as simple as possible and abstract away all the k8s-specific details to preserve the scope of this assignment.

 It is important to mention that the OpenTosca diagrams involve various Google-Cloud-Platform-specific components, however, I specified open-source artifacts to be hosted on these vendor-specific components so that a reasonable level of cloud-portability is achieved.
 If we were to migrate the E-Commerce platform to another cloud provider, we would have to replace the Google Cloud Platform components with the corresponding components of the target cloud provider.
 In this case, most of the OpenTOSCA components would remain unchanged, since only the components that are specific to the previous cloud provider would have to be replaced.